 Next, get loose.
 Don't go choking your pen or pencil, crayon or marker, as you might when you write.
 Writing makes use of the fine movement of the fingers and thumb relative to one another (or not-so-fine movement, as the case may be; just check out your last handwritten prescription!).
 But drawing and sketching often require a lover's touch: a loose yet supple, tender grasp of the art-making object.
 Act like you care about your drawing implement, and you expect great things from it.
 That will take some of the tension and anxiety out of your hand and arm (and, by transference, your brain).
 Rather than moving your digits relative to one another, keep them all in a relaxed, comfortable position, and use the easy, gentle movements of your hand and arm to circumscribe arcs and swooshes and circles.
 Pretend you are gently stirring soup, until you develop a fluid hand movement.
 I drew the happy chef above from a series of loopy swirls, as if I had just stirred six adjacent cups of hot cocoa.
 You will find ellipses, circles and fluid waves come much easier and look more realistic if you remain relaxed.

 Try to sketch or draw everything you see, no matter how mundane.
 I have sketchbooks full of pictures of doorknobs, bookshelves, dirty dishes, keyholes, railings, shoes, and every other conceivable bit of household clutter.
 I also happened to create the above sketch of a squirrel while glancing out the back window one morning.
 I began the sketch as the little critter posed as shown, but of course he soon ran off.
 Continuing to watch him and other squirrels intermittently throughout the morning, I was able observe further details to complete the drawing.
 Don't be put off by the quality of what you first produce; it's a beginner's sketch, after all.
 If you need a precise and accurate and fully recognizable image, take a photo.
-If you want something that captures a bit of your personality and emotion and particular vision, do a drawing.
+If you want something that captures a bit of your personality and emotion and particular vision, do a sketch or drawing.
+In fact, do many sketches and drawings — you'll eventually see some that are quite good.
 (To get over feeling badly about your initial attempts, you might also go online or visit the library to see what passes for the greatest drawings of someone as renowned as, oh, say Picasso.
 Hey, at least your initial drawing of your cousin has one eye on each side of the nose!)
 And, draw, draw, draw, then draw some more.
 I began drawing horses at age 3 or 4, and they looked it; they more closely resembled the offspring of a camel and a bicycle.
 But after drawing horses for a little over 40 years, I was actually starting to generate realistic-looking ones.
 Like the Rockin' Horse pictured below (though I admit that's not a very realistic-looking Appaloosa hide).

 Learn from the masters.
 Online or at your nearest library, there are literally thousands of sources of drawings by others, renowned artists, professionals and amateurs alike.
 Find someone whose work you appreciate, and practice copying the kinds of sketches, drawings or paintings you admire.
 Note how artists may choose to draw some lines, while leaving others out.
 Shading and cross-hatching may be used to intensify an image or add depth and shape.
 Line quality may become delicate and fine to illustrate lace, or bold and broken to indicate heavy timber.
 The artist may select an unusual pose or perspective to add drama or focus to his art.
 Almost every beginner's class in drawing or painting includes time spent copying and learning from the best works of others.
 Only by duplicating their efforts — the line quality, the tone, the form, the layout, the proportion, the intensity, the emotion — can you become truly facile at drawing, and thereby able to imbue your own drawings with some of those same qualities.
 Create practice pages within a sketchbook, where you can try out different styles and techniques of drawing to see what works best for you, or gives the most satisfying results.
 Pictured below is a sample practice page on which I was experimenting with rendering different types of trees and shrubs (all with only a black felt-tip pen).